beumsk/rpg/README.md

 ## Todo

+- elements dmg boost if master!!
-- info in fight menu hover
+- info in fight menu hover + review btn designs
 - confirmation modal => buy any, use item, equip stuf
 - review lvlup => give points to distribute on stats && points for attacks to learn/improve
-- add shop on map
 - add dojo on map to manage new moves and improving moves? (with dojo coins)
   - give elemental move starting a new world?
+  - max of 4 attacks, select the ones to have in fight
 - improve fights: better ai, attack range, elemental str&def?,
 - improve maps: add things on those: npc, quests,